 We know, we know.
-You’ve seen the blog posts and newspaper articles, the tweets and (many) aerial Instagram photos (like the one below) of the food served at Lausanne’s new(ish) café Le Pointu.
-But there is a reason this place has been all over the media map as of late, and our blog would be amiss if we didn’t talk about the wonders of this new restaurant/café or the six friends who took it upon themselves to repurpose and redefine the iconic space (which has been there since 1875!).
+You've seen the blog posts and newspaper articles, the tweets and (many) aerial Instagram photos of the food served at Lausanne's new(ish) café Le Pointu.
+But there is a reason this place has been all over the media map as of late, and our site would be amiss if we didn't talk about the wonders of this new restaurant/café or the six friends who took it upon themselves to repurpose and redefine the iconic space which has been around since 1875.

 A project shared amongst friends–all graduates of EHL–the convivial mood also manifests in the design of the restaurant.
 When entering, your eye is drawn to the massive long communal table right in the center of the restaurant where strangers can sit and share a space while breaking bread together.